Helping you unlearn what no longer works, and reconnect to parts of you hoping for more.

 My therapy practice has been deeply informed by my identity markers and my lived experience, and therefore I aim to provide services to people who may share those identities, and with whom I may be in community.
 Those include, but are not limited to:

-Immigrants (1st, 2nd, 3rd gen) and Adult Third Culture Kids
+• Immigrants (1st, 2nd, 3rd gen), Adult Third Culture Kids, and adult children of immigrants

-Therapists, mental health workers, and health care providers
+• Therapists, mental health workers, healthcare providers, and other healers

 I work with adults who are seeking support in the challenges they are facing, whether you identify with any of the communities listed above, or whether you are coming from an entirely different walk of life.
 For any reason you find yourself here, if you think we could be a good fit, I would be happy to hear from you.